-Due to concerns for health, safety, sanitation, property, noise, and animal welfare no pets or animals are allowed within the Residential Community, except fish in an aquarium no larger than 10 gallons.
+Due to concerns for health, safety, sanitation, property, noise, and animal welfare, animals that are not registered Service animals or Emotional Support Animals are not allowed within the Residential Community, except fish in an aquarium no larger than 10 gallons.
 Residents who are found responsible for a violation are subject to a room inspection from REACH and will be assessed appropriate charges for any damages, cleaning, or fumigation services.
 Residents must adhere to the Sonoma State Animals on Campus Policy.
 Questions about service animals or support animals should be directed to Disability Services for Students.